koriym/framework-comparison/ANALYSIS_LIMITATIONS.md

 ### For Framework Comparison

 **DO use:**
-1. ✅ Static analysis error density (errors/1K LOC)
+1. ✅ Static analysis error density (errors/1K LOC) - Most reliable
-2. ✅ Maximum cognitive complexity
-3. ✅ Suppression and baseline counts
+2. ✅ Suppression and baseline counts - Shows technical debt
-4. ✅ Type coverage (when available)
+3. ✅ Type coverage (when available) - Would be most important

+**USE WITH EXTREME CAUTION:**
+1. ⚠️ Maximum cognitive complexity - Check if it's an outlier or systemic
+2. ⚠️ Average metrics - Only with distribution data

-**DO NOT use:**
+**DO NOT use alone:**
-1. ❌ Average method length
+1. ❌ Average method length - Meaningless without distribution
-2. ❌ Average cognitive complexity
+2. ❌ Average cognitive complexity - Meaningless without distribution
+3. ❌ Maximum values - Meaningless without context (percentiles)
-3. ❌ Complexity/LLOC as standalone
+4. ❌ Complexity/LLOC - Too easily distorted

 **Better alternatives:**
 - Percentile distributions (P50, P75, P90, P95, P99)